 You should test for radon, and we can help you do so.
 Testing is the only way to know if you and your family are at risk from high levels.
 The EPA and the Surgeon General recommend testing all homes below the third floor for radon.

 You can fix a radon problem!

-We test homes using a continuous radon monitor (One that samples the air every hour for 48 hours, and averages the results.)
-This is the method most often used in real estate transactions, due to the fact that it is quick enough to accommodate your inspection deadline, and very reliable.
+We are certified by AARST/NRPP to test homes using Sun Nuclear continuous radon monitors, which sample the air every hour for 48 hours, and averages the results.
+This is the best method to use in real estate transactions, due to the fact that it is quick enough to accommodate your inspection deadline, and very reliable.
 These monitors are tamper resistant, monitoring temperature, barometric pressure, relative humidity and movement.
 If a seller accidentally or purposefully tries to falsely reduce radon levels by opening doors and windows during the test, our monitors will detect it, and a retest will be performed at their expense.
 Since we explain this to them prior to the test, and post reminder flags during the test, we rarely need to perform a retest.

 Of course you can test your home at any time after you buy, but prior to closing may be your only opportunity to include the mitigation (if needed) into the negotiations of the contract.
 When you sell your home, you may have to fix it for the next owners.
 Above all, you would know that your home is as radon healthy as it can be for as long as you and your family live in it.